 Period: 1800s Seafaring Village

 Ever wonder what life was like in a 19th-century seaport?
 Mystic Seaport answers that question perfectly.
-This place focuses entirely on maritime history.
-You won’t find colonial villages here.
-Instead, you’ll walk through authentic New England buildings moved from across the region.
+This place focuses entirely on maritime history with authentic New England buildings moved from across the region.

-The star attraction?
-The Charles W. Morgan whaling ship.
-It launched in 1841 and still operates today.
-That makes it the oldest commercial ship still working.
+The star attraction is the Charles W. Morgan whaling ship, which launched in 1841 and still operates today as the oldest commercial ship still working.
 You can watch traditional maritime trades:

 - Shipsmiths forging anchor chains